repository-preservation/lcmap-chipmunk/README.md

 ## Presets for Layers and Grids

 Once you have a Chipmunk instance running, you may want to load it with some data.
+Please install [HTTPie][2] before using them.

 Predefined layers and grids can be loaded by running: